cl32484p/CS374/Sprint1Scrums.md

 ## Scrum Meeting 1 (11/2/22):

 1. What did I accomplish since the last Scrum?
-    **Leanna** - Completed Sprint 1 tab in Product Backlog with US and tasks for Sprint 1.
+    **Freddy** - Completed Sprint 1 tab in Product Backlog with US and tasks for Sprint 1.
 Added SprintPlanning.md to GitHub.
     **CJ** - Completed Sprint 1 tab in Product Backlog with US and tasks for Sprint 1.

 2. What will I do until the next Scrum?
-    **Leanna** - Update SprintPlanning.md, Update ReadMe.md, Update Scrum for this meeting, GitHub project/Kanban, Clone repo and make branch.
+    **Freddy** - Update SprintPlanning.md, Update ReadMe.md, Update Scrum for this meeting, GitHub project/Kanban, Clone repo and make branch.
 Start tasks.
     **CJ** - Update Scrum for this meeting, Create Android Studio project, Push to repo and make branch, commit.
 Create a framework, start tasks and implementing the US.
 May have to purchase google maps API key.

 3. What obstacles are impeding my progress?
-    **Leanna** - It is the start of implementing the project, so it is dificult to figure out how to begin and to orgnize the workflow.
+    **Freddy** - It is the start of implementing the project, so it is dificult to figure out how to begin and to orgnize the workflow.
 I don't have much experience with Android Studio and GitHub so it may take longer to accomplish tasks.
     **CJ** - I need to refresh my mind and become more comfortable with Android studio.